grafana/k6-docs/src/data/markdown/docs/02 javascript api/06 k6-execution.md

 excerpt: "Get information about the current test's execution state."
 ---

-k6 v0.34.0 introduced the capability to get information about the current test execution state inside the test script.
-You can now read in your script the execution state during the test execution and change your script logic based on the current state.
+`k6/execution` provides the capability to get information about the current test execution state inside the test script.
+You can read in your script the execution state during the test execution and change your script logic based on the current state.

 The `k6/execution` module provides the test execution information with the following properties: